Japan AEO program background and key features

 In response to this trend, the World Customs Organization (WCO); the organization of 180 Customs administrations all over the world, adopted an international framework (“SAFE Framework”) in 2005, which includes the Authorized Economic Operator (AEO) concept, whereby a party involved in the international movement of goods would be approved by Customs as complying with the supply chain security standards, and given benefits, such as simplified Customs procedures and less Customs intervention.
-Based on the concerns for international supply chain security, many countries have begun to join the effort including Japan.
+Based on the concerns for international supply chain security, many countries or regions have begun to join the effort including Japan.
 Below are the important dates for program adoption by Japan.

 |AEO Program for Exporter||March, 2006|